miscer/cs4203-p1/report/report.md

 $ python -m crypto --help
 ```

 Each command is stored in a separate file, which contains a `run` function.
-The function takes the parsed arguments as a parameter, and accesses the database, reads/writes files or uses PyNaCl to encrypt/decrypt messages or calculate hashes.
+The function takes the parsed arguments as a parameter, and accesses the database, reads/writes files or uses PyNaCl to encrypt/decrypt messages or calculates hashes.

 ### Data storage

 I used SQLite for storing public and private keys.
-The database has two tables - people and me.
+The database has two tables - `people` and `me`.

-People stores data about other people, with whom the user is exchanging encrypted messages.
+`people` stores data about other people, with whom the user is exchanging encrypted messages.
 The table stores the person's name, email address and public key.

-Me stores data about the user.
+`me` stores data about the user.
 It contains the name and the private key.

 This database is not encrypted, so if an attacker gained access to it, they would be able to extract the user's private key.
 An improvement to the system would be to encrypt the database using a passphrase, which would be then entered by the user when using the system, or optionally stored in the system's keychain.